joshburnsxyz/joshburnsxyz/README.md

 I try to maintain at [joshburns.xyz](https://joshburns.xyz).

 #### 💼 Noteable Projects
-- [CID RecV](https://github.com/joshburnsxyz/cid-recv): Mock receiver for testing Ademco / Contact ID alarm panels over IP.
+- [Puck](https://github.com/joshburnsxyz/puck): Wrapper for `notify-send` to send notifications when commands are run.
 - [`epochd`](https://github.com/joshburnsxyz/epochd): Time keeping daemon written in rust, uses the unix epoch to keep a valid record of time.
-- [ademco](https://github.com/joshburnsxyz/ademco): Go library for dealing with and parsing Contact ID and Ademco messages
+- [ademco](https://github.com/joshburnsxyz/ademco): Go library for dealing with and parsing Contact ID and Ademco messages.

 #### 📫 How to reach me